aliiyevali/IMDB-Movie-Exploration-Project/README.md

 <img width="1095" alt="Screenshot 2023-11-01 at 3 30 26 PM" src="https://github.com/aliiyevali/Movie-Project/assets/147966223/669ceb54-c60c-46f5-93fa-2e0ad19aba72">

-Upon performing predictions, we notice that our model encounters challenges in accurately forecasting profits as they increase, but it performs relatively well for lower profit ranges.
+Upon performing predictions, we notice that our model encounters challenges in accurately forecasting profits as they increase, but it performs relatively well for lower profit ranges.There are reasons for that.
+Our data is not a random data and we have scraped most profited 1000 films ever.
+While model understand pattern on low profited movies of our data it is so hard to predict as profit increase.
+For example, Avatar is most profited film ever.
+Has that film resulted that profit from its genres, actors, rating?
+Probably none of them.
+At this stage release dates, market rivalries in that time period and budget divisions play more crucial role and our model is not aware of these factors.

 <img width="560" alt="Screenshot 2023-11-02 at 9 15 38 AM" src="https://github.com/aliiyevali/Movie-Project/assets/147966223/205fdea0-d7f4-4b06-914c-bcb2c61c9b78">